-Microsoft Cluster Service and database failover in an SAP environment
+Microsoft Cluster Service and Oracle failsafe in an SAP environment

-The MSCS provides high availability for services and resources in a multi-node server configuration depending on the specific Windows release.
+The MSCS provides high availability for services and resources in a two-node advanced server and up to four nodes in a data center configuration.
 MSCS allows every node in a cluster to be actively running.
 In case of a failure, the protected SAP database, the central instance, or a dialog instance fails over to a surviving node that assumes the additional workload.
 The cluster server groups resources, such as network names, IP addresses, or disks, and forms "virtual servers" with which clients communicate.
 The group or virtual server can run on any physical server at any point in time.

 The Oracle Fail Safe product, integrated with MSCS, is responsible for failing over and restarting the SAP database on a surviving node in the solution configuration.
 The SAP database in an Oracle active-passive configuration with a single instance runs on one of the cluster members.
-For SQL Server this functionality is integrated into the product.
-The MSCS setup for an SAP environment is described in detail for both RDBMS products in the Installation Guide for SAP R/3 Enterprise on Windows.